 The fourth type of assessment takes the form of verbal or written tests.
 These tests can be administered as multiple-choice surveys, taken online or via a phone app, in which you are encouraged to rate your emotional responses to certain situations or stimuli.
 Other tests focus on evoking responses based on imagery, which can take the form of drawings, photographs, or a sequence of moving images.

 The easiest way to take a mental health assessment is through an online form or phone app.
 Although these quick assessments are not a substitute for a meeting with a medical professional, digital surveys can provide a quick gauge of where you are in the comfort of your own home and help guide you to the level of care you need.

-Spring Health’s digital platform, for example, prompts members who log on to start by taking a quick mental health assessment that screens for a variety of different mental health concerns and illnesses, then matches each member with a Care Navigator—a licensed clinician who guides the member to the care they need, whether that is app-based mindfulness exercises, a program of psychotherapy and medication management, or inpatient treatment.
+Spring Health’s digital platform, for example, prompts members who log on to start by taking a 3-5 minute, clinically-validated mental health assessment that screens for a variety of different mental health concerns and illnesses, then matches each member with a Care Navigator—a licensed clinician who guides the member to the care they need, whether that is app-based mindfulness exercises, a program of psychotherapy and medication management, or inpatient treatment.